 - Accounts of dialogues between representatives from Communist bloc and Western countries

-- Photos and participant accounts of workcamps and youth exchanges between U.S., Europe, Asia, Africa and Latin America
+- Photos and participant accounts of workcamps and youth exchanges between U.S., Europe, Asia, Africa, and Latin America

-- Records of Quiet/Citizen Diplomacy
+- Records of quiet diplomacy

 - Records of the Quaker United Nations Office (QUNO)

 AFSC was a ubiquitous ally throughout the Civil Rights Movement.
 From the organization’s relationship with the Rev. Dr. Martin Luther King Jr., to programs in the areas of integrated housing communities, employment on merit, training in nonviolent protest, voter education, and school desegregation and integration, AFSC provided leadership and support.

 - Legal and financial assistance to those unjustly accused of disloyalty and subversive activities during the era of McCarthyism